If you are facing any legal proceedings, you should know the answer to this question: What is proof beyond a reasonable doubt?

 - Equal protection, which prevents unfair rulings or sanctions based on a defendant’s personal characteristics

-- Confront their accuser
+- Confront their accusers

 - Be free from double jeopardy, or being charged twice for the same offense